mstasak/BoB/src/util/variantapi.md

 - `Sub VTInit` initializes the variant system.
 Call before creating or using variants.

-- `Sub VTTERM` shut down variant system.
+- `Sub VTTerm` shut down variant system.
 Call when finished using variants, to release memory.

-- `Sub VTDUMP` print the contents of the variant storage for each variant, list (handle, type, and value).
+- `Sub VTDump` print the contents of the variant storage for each variant, list (handle, type, and value).

 ### Creation